GoZaZombie/CTIP-Assignment-2/readme.md

 * `ALLE` - *All Email Models*
 * `ALLSMS` - *All SMS Models*

-here's an example which uses the Naive Bayes email clasification model:
+Here's an example which uses the Naive Bayes email clasification model:

 `python CLASSIFY.py NBE "Subject: brighten those teeth  get your  teeth bright white now !  have you considered professional teeth whitening ? if so , you  know it usually costs between $ 300 and $ 500 from your local  dentist !"`